tunglm2203/docker-aim_rl/README.md

 ### Pull image (Recommend)
 You can pull image from our [Dockerhub](https://hub.docker.com/repository/docker/tungluu2203/aim_rl).
-Note that, this image is setup with additional packages (Mujoco, RLBench, OpenAI gym,  required libraries), that  may be different from Dockerfile, for clean image:
+Note that, this image is setup with additional packages (Mujoco, RLBench, OpenAI gym, required libraries, etc.), that might be different from Dockerfile.
+For *clean* image (recommend):

     docker pull tungluu2203/aim_rl:clean

-For image with workspace (some RL packages in workspace):
+For image with *workspace* (not recommend):

     docker pull tungluu2203/aim_rl:with-env